Skip to main content

 if (!nextTime) {

-//This assignment has been released and we can stop monitoring it
+//The time on this assignment expired, and we can stop monitoring it

 break;